We are excited to share some of the best family bikes rides in Kent and East Sussex!

 ♥ Explore a host of wildlife along The Cuckoo Trail, a 14 mile surfaced path through the Sussex countryside that is traffic free (although there are a few roads to cross over on the way) and a safe route for walkers and cyclists of all ages.
 The Cuckoo Trail forms part of the National Cycle Network – route 21.
 It’s buggy friendly too, which is handy for us at the moment.

 ♥ Participate in one of the family days out at the Cyclopark in Gravesend.
 The Cyclopark offers world class facilities including BMX track, road track, mountain bike trails, skate park, group fitness activities and much more.
-Update: sadly the Cyclopark is currently closed.
-We will update this post as soon as it re-opens
+Update: The Cyclopark is currently open to members only.
+We will update this post as soon as it re-opens fully

 ♥ Combine your ride with a spot of birdwatching at Rye Harbour nature reserve, a stunning coastal habitat with changing coastline and military history.
-This has been recommended by several parents recently and we are hoping to check it out too…Update: please check the website before going.
-There are some building works planned, though they may be delayed.
+This has been recommended by several parents recently and we are hoping to check it out too..

 ♥ Leave behind the hustle and bustle of the town and try out the River Medway towpath cycle route.
 The route follows the river closely which makes it very hard to get lost and is a safe and traffic free way to get into Maidstone from Aylesford Bridge.